 The following are the specific processes and rules that need to be followed for virtual quizzing.
 These are all considered overlays to the existing processes and rules of traditional quizzing.
 Begin first with the set of rules for your juristiction.
-For example, if quizzing at the Internationals level (also referred to as "Internetionals"), begin with the most current CMA rulebook, then apply the following as overrides.
+For example, if quizzing at the Internationals level (also referred to as "Internetionals"), begin with the most current IBQ rulebook, then apply the following as overrides.

 To participate, each quizzer most use a desktop or laptop with a mic.
 2 or more quizzers cannot effectively share the same device.
 It's strongly recommended though not required that each quizzer use some sort of headphones or audio ear pieces.
 It's theoretically possible to use a smart phone or tablet as a quizzer, but it's significantly more difficult.

 For spectators, any web-enabled device should work fine.

 Once signed in, join the